pgj/freebsd-wifibox-alpine/README.md

 ## Prerequisites

-For building the virtual disk image, [Squashfs-tools] or the corresponding `sysutils/squashfs-tools` FreeBSD package is used, which must be installed beforehand.
-Because a complete root file system is created in this case, system administrator (`root`) privileges are required.
+For building the virtual disk image, the following third-party software is employed, which must be installed beforehand.

+- [Squashfs-tools] or the `sysutils/squashfs-tools` FreeBSD package.
+- [PatchELF] or the `sysutils/patchelf` FreeBSD package.

 ## Installation